 - Air: The same 1976 study also found that oxidation due to contact with air was another critical factor in the degradation of cannabis, which is why storing your flower in an airtight container is also important.

-- Temperature: Because mold and other forms of bacteria thrive in moist, humid conditions at temperatures between 32 and 120 degrees Fahrenheit, or 049 degrees Celsius, it's best to store your flower at temperatures slightly below 70 degrees Fahrenheit, or 21 degrees Celsius, but not so cold that your nugs freeze.
+- Temperature: Since mold and other forms of bacteria thrive in moist, humid conditions at temperatures between 32°F and 120°F (49°C), it's best to store your flower at temperatures slightly below 70°(21°C).
+It should not be so cold that your nugs freeze.

 - Humidity: To avoid mold, keep your flower in a location where the relative humidity (RH) is between 55% and 62%.
 Anything above 65% RH makes your cannabis vulnerable to mold.